FerrumLLC/ferrumllc.github.io/src/serial_port.md

 in [Command Echoing](serial_port/command_echoing.md).

 TODO: This section should explain how to connect to a serial port, write to it, and read from it.

-Or maybe I leave it up to the user.
-It'd take one Google search or ChatGPT request.